Code-Institute-Submissions/SofiaHorvath91-ucd_project_4_MayResub/README.md

 Pack A Bag Page\
 ![Pack A Bag Page](/static/img/readme/page-packmybag.png)

-User stories :
+User stories\
-  * As an authenticated user, I expect to be able to create a bag easily by providing special details
+As an authenticated user, I expect to be able to create a bag easily by providing special details\
-  * As an authenticated user, I expect to be navigated through required information to not crash application
+As an authenticated user, I expect to be navigated through required information to not crash application\
-  * As a not authenticated user, I expect to not to see this page
+As a not authenticated user, I expect to not to see this page

 * __Add Items Page__
   * This page allows user to add items to the newly created or to an existing bag, depending if navigation from Pack My Bag page or Profile/Bag Details pages' edit function.
 Current weight of bag is dynamically calculated upon adding/removing items to/from bag, and user is alerted is bag's max weight is reached and no more items can be added.
 While adding items, user may consult the details of the item in a pop-up modal by clicking on the information sign next to it's name.
 The modal also provides click link to Amazon buying options.